WICG/file-handling/PRIVACY_AND_SECURITY.md

 ### 3.1 Does this specification deal with personally-identifiable information?

-No (though it is conceivable that a user could open sensitive information in a web app, perhaps editing their tax return in a web app made for that prupose).
+Indirectly: it is conceivable that a user could open sensitive information in a web app, perhaps editing their tax return in a web app made for that purpose.

 ### 3.2 Does this specification deal with high-value data?

 Yes.
-It will grant read (and possibly write) access to some of a user's files (if they choose to open them with a PWA).
+It will grant read and write access to some of a user's files (if they choose to open them with a PWA).

 ### 3.3 Does this specification introduce new state for an origin that persists across browsing sessions?